Last Updated on October 4, 2022 by Mary Pressler

-Check the features of each plan carefully, to ensure you get the option that works best for your home.
-For example, some plans offer perks like free weekends and bonuses for early payment.
-Also, if you focus on a green lifestyle, you can purchase a Rhythm electricity plan where 100% of the power comes from renewable sources.
+Check the features of each plan carefully, to ensure you get the option that works best for your house or apartment.
+For example, some plans offer perks like free weekends and bonuses for early payments.
+Also, if you focus on a green lifestyle, you can select an electricity plan where 100% of the power comes from renewable sources.

 Once you have chosen a provider, sign up online or by phone and complete their sign-up process.
 Depending on the type of electricity plan, you may be subject to a credit check and the provider may request a deposit.

 Most electricity bills are paid after consuming electricity, and retailers require your credit record before signing you up.
 Consider that electric companies do not use your FICO score, but instead your TEC score (telecommunications, energy and cable).

 After the credit check is completed, the provider might ask for a deposit to sign you up.
 An electricity deposit normally ranges from $100 to $400, based on your credit check.
 These funds are refunded if you switch your electricity provider again in the future, minus any pending payments.